exbibyte/dynagrad/README.md

 - a composition thereof for higher-order derivatives.

 # Todo:
-- Extend from scalar to multidimensional entities, with support for Ricci calculus
+- Extend from scalar to multidimensional entities, with Ricci calculus for manipulating tensors and doing derivatives
 - more ops and tests

 # Other: